-When arriving in Randers you should contact the local tax center in order to get a preliminary income assessment, a tax rate, and a deduction card.
-The local tax center will also be able to help you if you have questions regarding your personal taxes, and taxes in general.
+When arriving in Randers, you should contact the local tax center in order to get a preliminary income assessment, a tax rate, and a deduction card.
+The local tax center will also be able to help you if you have questions regarding your personal taxes or taxes in general.

 Besides income tax, you also have to pay property tax if you own any real estate.
 In addition, you pay indirect taxes when you purchase some products, such as cigarettes and alcohol.

 Foreign researchers benefit from favourable tax schemes.